 Prescription Medication Policy

 CYJ Midwest has partnered with a pharmacy service to ensure the safe distribution of medication during the summer.
-We require all campers who take a pill on a DAILY basis to enroll with CampScripts.
-You can enroll through their website www.campscripts.com.
+We require all campers who take a medication or vitamin on a DAILY basis to enroll with J Drugs.
+You can find the paperwork in the forms section of your CampInTouch account.
 This service ensures higher efficiency, lower risk of error, reduced waiting time for your campers and increased focus on their overall health.

-We expect 100% participation from families with campers who take daily medication in pill form at camp.
+We expect 100% participation from families with campers who take daily medication at camp.
 The only exception is if the pharmacy notifies us that they are unable to accept your insurance or fill a particular medication.
-Please note that there is a fee for registering less than 30 days prior to your child’s session at camp.
+There is no fee for this service with J Drugs when registered by the set date.
+If registering after the set date there will be a late fee.
 Please help us by registering ASAP so that our nurses can receive your camper’s medication prior to their arrival and be ready for the first day.

-Will is cost more than I usually pay for prescriptions?
+Will it cost more than I usually pay for prescriptions?

 If you submit your paperwork before the registration deadline, the cost should be the same to you as it would be at your regular pharmacy any other time of the year.
 After the registration deadline, you will be subject to late fees, but your prescription costs will stay the same.